Created by Gold Rush Square Dance Productions 2014

 Q: Are special clothes required for square dancing?

 A: No, not unless you want to wear them.
 Dress for the lessons is casual.
 For the Village Swingers club dances the dress is “Dressy Casual”or “Square Ware”.
-Lots of women wear the popular long mid-calf (prairie) skirts, but dressier casual wear, work clothes or slacks are fine.
+Lots of women wear the popular long mid-calf (prairie) skirts, but dressier casual wear is fine too.
 Long-sleeved shirts are preferred for men, and western-style shirts are very popular.

 Q: Are special shoes required?